JakeAustwick/Social-Statistics-Counter-Ruby/README.markdown

-###Social Counter
+###Social Count

-SocialCounter is a gem to make it extemely easy for your to find out social statistics about any URI.
+SocialCount is a gem to make it extemely easy for your to find out social statistics about any URI.
 It returns tweets, diggs, google +1's and much more (full list given below).